shreyan241/RL_rubiks_visualizer/README.md

 ## Additional Commands
 - On Windows
-  - To remove the Poetry environment and cached files, run - `run.bat clean`.
-  - If you only want to install the dependencies and set up the environment, run: - `run.bat install`
+  - To only install dependencies and set up the environment: `run.bat install`
+  - Run the project: `run.bat run`
+  - To remove cached files: `run.bat clean`

 - On Linux
+  - To only install dependencies and set up the environment: `./run.sh install`
+  - Run the project: `./run.sh run`
   - To remove cached files: `./run.sh clean`
-  - To only install dependencies and set up the environment: `./run.sh install`

 ## Usage
 After installation, you can use the solver as follows: